 Practicing hatha yoga balances the flow of the ida (passive, introvert) and pingala (active, extrovert) energy poles that originate from your root chakra.
 There is a third spiritual channel, called sushumna, which is activated when

 your mind is controlled and the ida and pingala nadis are purified and balanced.
-When the sushumna flows, kundalini awakens and rises through the chakras and uplifting human consciousness.
+When the sushumna flows, kundalini awakens and rises through the chakras and uplifts human consciousness.
 Reaching this point signifies that the mind is stable and balanced.
-Haha yoga therefore prepares the physical body for raja yoga, which can be explained by the 8 limbs of yoga.
+Haha yoga, therefore, prepares the physical body for raja yoga, which can be explained by the 8 limbs of yoga.

 2.2 THE 8 LIMBS OF YOGA